josephhuang08/student-guide/docs/content-onboarding/onboarding.md

 * save and close the file (**without** a file extension).
 Make sure to use "UTF-8" encoding system when editing the file, this can be done using Notepad++.

 !!! hint
     Prefer [Notepad++](https://notepad-plus-plus.org/), [Visual Studio Code](https://code.visualstudio.com/), or Notepad to view the files.
 The files contain both the key and the key title.
+Next login to Github > setting > SSH and GPG keys > New SSH key.
 Make sure to paste the key under key section and title under title section.

 **Ignore** the statement "Before you can add an SSH key you need to generate it."
 You just created this key.